paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2009-02-15-littlehampton_bomb.markdown

 With some excitement, yet still fearing I might be being led up the garden path, I set foot outside the house and walked towards the end of the road.
 Everything seemed quiet and orderly, nothing suggesting I was in the immediate vicinity of a suspected bomb.

-{% figure c-figure--image-duo "Bomb scene in Littlehampton" %}
+{% figure "Bomb scene in Littlehampton" %}
 {% picture /2009/02/littlehampton_bomb_1.jpg alt="Bomb disposal team outside Littlehampton railway staion" %}
 {% picture /2009/02/littlehampton_bomb_2.jpg alt="Police presence outside Littlehampton railway staion" %}
 {% endfigure %}